DevMountain/react-axios/README.md

 * Open `src/ducks/listReducer.js`.
 * Get familiar with the current structure of the reducer.
 * Create an action type called `GET_LIST` that equals `"GET_LIST"`.
-* Create an action created called `getList` that equals a function:
+* Create an action creator called `getList` that equals a function:
   * This function have one parameter called `promise`.
   * This function should return an object:
     * This object should have a key called `type` that equals `GET_LIST`.